Skip to main content

 • Sprint planning: Update the roadmap tab to reflect what is committed for the upcoming sprint.
 Move anything that slipped.

 • Sprint review/retro: Mark completed items as Done.
 Update the velocity tracker.
 Adjust future sprint assignments based on what you learned.
+Use the Release Notes Generator to draft a summary of what shipped.

 • Backlog refinement: Re-score backlog items using RICE or whatever framework you use.
 Promote high-scorers to the roadmap.
 Archive items that have been sitting untouched for 3+ months.